Combining a trip to Venice, Florence, and Rome as part of your Italy cruise vacation is easier to plan and book than you may think.

-Piazza del Duomo is Florence’s main square in the center of town, right next to the famous Duomo (cathedral) itself.
-This is one of the most iconic buildings in all of Europe with it’s crowning glory, Brunelleschi’s noble dome, visable from afar.
-The Basilica – or Dumo – is also called the Cathedral of Saint Mary of the Flower (Basilica Di Santa Maria Del Fiore).
-It is one of the major tourist draws due to its size, architecture and interesting history.
+Piazza del Duomo is Florence’s main square in the center of town, next to the famous Duomo (cathedral).
+This is one of Europe’s most iconic buildings with its crowning glory, Brunelleschi’s noble dome, visible from afar.
+The Basilica – or Dumo – is called the Cathedral of Saint Mary of the Flower (Basilica Di Santa Maria Del Fiore).
+It is a major tourist attraction due to its size, architecture, and exciting history.

-It’s also the location for many important events that take place in Florence throughout the year.
-On one side you will find the Baptistery, with its glittering Gates of Paradise and on the other Florence’s City Hall.
+It’s also the location for many important events in Florence.
+On one side, you will find the Baptistery, with its glittering Gates of Paradise, and Florence’s City Hall on the other.

-First, you can choose to climb between the layers of the dome 186 steps to reach the top, your kids will love this too.
-Queues can be long to get inside – especially during peak summer season – so we recommend buying tickets ahead of time.
+First, you can climb between the dome’s layers 186 steps to reach the top; your kids will love this too.
+Queues can be long to get inside – especially during the peak summer season – so we recommend buying tickets ahead.

-From the Duomo, walk along Via de Martelli turning onto Via de Gori to reach the wonderful food market of Florence, Mercato Centrale.
+From the Duomo, walk along Via de Martelli, turning onto Via de Gori to reach the excellent food market of Florence, Mercato Centrale.

-At Mercato Centrale you will find Florence’s most famous food market, where all the locals go to buy their groceries.
-It opens daily from 10am until midnight.
+At Mercato Centrale, you will find Florence’s most famous food market, where all the locals go to buy their groceries.
+It opens daily from 10 am until midnight.
 Stop here to visit the many food booths to sample Florence’s finest treats.
-On the next level , find the food court and sample Italien fresh food and its best.
+On the next level, find the food court and sample fresh Italian food and its best.

-Next we recommend that all art and history enthusiasts visit the Uffizi Gallery.
-Take your time walking there via Piazza della Signoria.
-Built in 1565 to celebrate the a Medici family wedding, this square is surrounded by great shopping and often hosts musical entertainment.
+Next, we recommend that all art and history enthusiasts visit the Uffizi Gallery.
+Take your time walking there via Piazza Della Signoria.
+Built in 1565 to celebrate the Medici family wedding, this square is surrounded by great shopping and often hosts musical entertainment.

-For a coffee and snack, try pastries or stuffed focaccia bread at Cantinetta del Verrazzano or if you prefer street-side eating or a sandwich on the go, there is a tiny traditional fiaschetteria called I Fratellini just a 2 minute walk away from Cantinetta del Verrazzano.
+Try pastries or stuffed focaccia bread at Cantinetta del Verrazzano.
+If you prefer street-side eating or a sandwich on the go, there is a tiny traditional fiaschetteria called I Fratellini, just a 2-minute walk from Cantinetta del Verrazzano.

-Galleria degli Uffizi is a fantastic gallery and museum located next to Florence’s Palazzo Vecchio.
-It is the most visited art gallery in all of Italy, and many cultural exhibitions are also held here.
-Here you will find a large collection of sculptures, paintings and artifacts from Florence’s past.
-Best known is Botticelli’s work, including Primavera and The Birth of Venus.
+Galleria Degli Uffizi is a fantastic gallery and museum next to Florence’s Palazzo Vecchio.
+It is Italy’s most visited art gallery, and many cultural exhibitions are also held here.
+You will find an extensive collection of sculptures, paintings, and artifacts from Florence’s past.
+Botticelli’s work, including Primavera and The Birth of Venus, is best known.

 Our tip is to visit the ticket office outside of the Uffizi as soon as it opens in the morning.
 There will be a line, tickets cost around 12 euros each and you will have to book a time during the day to visit.
 Note!
 The museum is completely closed on Mondays!
 And if you want to visit on a public holiday or on a Saturday, you will need to purchase your tickets at least one day in advance.
 Use their website for buying tickets and get them sent by epost.

-The former residence of the Medici famly, Pitti Palace is now Florence’s largest museum and home to some of the world’s best art collections.
-The gardens are gorgeous and a perfect place for the kids to run around.
+The former residence of the Medici family, Pitti Palace is now Florence’s largest museum and home to some of the world’s best art collections.
+The gardens are gorgeous and perfect for the kids to run around.

 After your visit, head back across Ponte Vecchio.
-Walk towards Basilica of Santa Croce to see the burial place of Galileo Galilei, Machiavelli and Michelangelo.
-After having lunch at one of the many local eateries, walk via the Duomo, to Galleria dell’Accademia about 10 minutes away.
+Walk towards the Basilica of Santa Croce to see the burial place of Galileo Galilei, Machiavelli, and Michelangelo.
+After having lunch at one of the many local eateries, walk via the Duomo to Galleria dell’Accademia, about 10 minutes away.

 Piazza San Marco

 Piazza San Marco is a lively square just a short walk from Galleria dell’Accademia that connects you to the rest of the city and beyond with local buses.
 It is one of the best places to meet if you are in a group and need a common meeting point during the day.
-From here, hop on a number 7 bus that takes you high up into the hills to visit Fiesole.
-Once there you can see Florence laid out in front of you in its full glory.
-The best view if from the grounds of the monestary of San Francesco.
+From here, hop on a number 7 bus that takes you to the hills to visit Fiesole.
+Once there, you can see Florence in full glory in front of you.
+The best view is from the grounds of the monastery of San Francesco.

 Fiesole is also the location of Florence’s Maggio Musicale.
-This is a collection of outdoor concerts and if you are lucky enough to see one of these during your stay we can assure you it’s an unforgettable experience.
+This is a collection of outdoor concerts, and if you are lucky enough to see one during your stay, we can assure you it’s an unforgettable experience.
 Check out their website for concert dates and times.

-In the evening, we recommend a local bus or taxi to Piazzale Michelangelo.
-Located high on a hill on the other side of the Arno river, this square is ideal for beautiful panoramic views of Florence.
-There are benches available so that you can sit back and relax to take in the city below.
+We recommend a local bus or taxi to Piazzale Michelangelo in the evening.
+Located high on a hill on the other side of the Arno River, this square is ideal for beautiful panoramic views of Florence.
+Benches allow you to sit back, relax, and enjoy the city below.
 Choose a clear day and try and get there at sunset for a spectacular view.

-You can walk from the city center but it’s a long climb.
-Take a taxi or bus there and walk back into town afterwards, it’s much easier walking down the hill and a great way to spend the evening, finishing with shopping in the town center.
+You can walk from the city center, but it’s a long climb.
+Take a taxi or bus there and walk back into town afterward.
+It’s much easier walking down the hill and a great way to spend the evening, finishing with shopping in the town center.

 Day 2: Choose Your Day Trip from Florence

 It’s almost impossible to recommend one place over another when visiting Tuscany.
-With so much to see, only you can decide how you want to spend your second day.
-If you feel you have not seen enough of the center, then stay and do all the things you didn’t have time for on day one.
+With so much to see, only you can decide how to spend your second day.
+If you have not seen enough of the center, stay and do everything you didn’t have time for on day one.

-- The town of Siena, located nearly 80km south of Florence, is known for it’s 5-century old horse race, Palio di Siena, and gothic architecture.
+- Siena, located nearly 80km south of Florence, is known for its 5-century-old horse race, Palio di Siena, and Gothic architecture.
 Palio di Siena is held in the historical center in July and August amid a festive atmosphere.
 Competing neighborhoods meet in the center, Il Campo, which is transformed into a race track.

-- Cinque Terre – the 5 colorful seaside villages on the Italian riviera are located on the coast 175km northwest of Florence.
-Hiking trails are fantastic, or for the less energetic visit the villages for quaint shopping and stunning views.
+- Cinque Terre – the five colorful seaside villages on the Italian Riviera are located on the coast 175km northwest of Florence.
+Hiking trails are fantastic, or for the less energetic, visit the villages for quaint shopping and stunning views.

-- Chianti – famous for it’s vineyards, castles, market towns and monesteries, the region of Chianti located 50 km from Florence offers iconic views of the Tuscan landscape, straight out of a Renaissance painting.
-Chianti is possibly the main resason why visitors flock to Italy.
+- Chianti – famous for its vineyards, castles, market towns, and monasteries, the region of Chianti, located 50 km from Florence, offers iconic views of the Tuscan landscape straight out of a Renaissance painting.
+Chianti is one of the main reasons why visitors flock to Italy.

-- The northwest Tuscany towns of Pisa and Lucca are quite doable in one day.
-Visit the famous leaning Tower of Pisa and the small elegant town of Lucca.
+- The northwest Tuscany towns of Pisa and Lucca are doable in one day.
+Visit the famous leaning Tower of Pisa and the small elegant city of Lucca.

-- The hilltown of San Gimignano is a picture-perfect medieval Tuscan town.
-After walking the center of town and stopping for Gelato, visit one of the vinyards here which offer wine and olive oil tasting, a truffle hunt or a Tuscan cooking class all with a spectacular view of the unique sky line of the town’s 14 stone towers.
+- The hill town of San Gimignano is a picture-perfect medieval Tuscan town.
+After walking the center of the city and stopping for Gelato, visit a vineyard that offers wine and olive oil tasting, a truffle hunt, or a Tuscan cooking class with a spectacular view of the unique skyline of the town’s 14 stone towers.

-It is possible to book a whole day tour to Pisa, Siena and San Gimignano, all in a day.
-We did this, and it was fantastic, memorable day.
-Be prepared for a long day, bring plenty of bottled water and good walking shoes.
+It is possible to book a day tour to Pisa, Siena, and San Gimignano, all in a day.
+We did this, and it was a fantastic, memorable day.
+Be prepared for a long day; bring plenty of bottled water and good walking shoes.

-Depart Florence by hi speed train and head to Rome.
-Buy tickets online via Trenitalias website or at the ticket office at Firenze Santa Maria Novella train station.
+Depart Florence by high-speed train and head to Rome.
+Buy tickets online via the Trenitalia website or at the ticket office at the Firenze Santa Maria Novella train station.

-Using the high speed train Frecciarossa the journey time is 1 hour and 35 minutes and costs from around 40 euros per person.
+Using the high-speed train Frecciarossa the journey time is 1 hour and 35 minutes, costing around 40 euros per person.
 The journey finishes at Rome’s central station, Rome Termini.

 How to get from Rome Termini (train station) to central Rome

 The main train station of Rome, Rome Termini, is centrally located.
 But we would not recommend walking around the area at night.
-The best, safest and quickest way to get to your hotel is by using one of the official taxis outside of the train station.
+The best, safest, and quickest way to get to your hotel is by using one of the official taxis outside the train station.
 It will be a fixed charge.
-Do not accept a ride from anyone else offering a taxi if you are approached.
+If you are approached, do not accept a ride from anyone else offering a taxi.

 Where to stay in Rome